markjnkim/es_mod/02-css/content/lesson-4-grid.md

 > **Asset Needed:** [Introduction to CSS Grid - Jira 140](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-140)

-Let's take a look at a few examples of what CSS grid can do.
+Let's take a look at a few examples of what CSS Grid can do.

 In the following example, although we're still working with rectangle boxes, we can position and shape them to deliver custom and unique designs: